sjawhar/enchanted-brain/docs/Usage/Standard/Standard.md

   }],
   [chills: {
     Number: Number,             // Key is milliseconds since the start of the song
-    [timeOffset]: chillRatio,   // Value is percentage of respondents experiencing chills ...
+    [songPosition]: chillRatio,   // Value is percentage of respondents experiencing chills ...
   }],
   [imagery: {